Welcome to our series on the top seven issues nannies care about most.

 As a family, it’s important to understand these issues, because they can greatly impact your working relationship with your nanny, and the quality of nanny care that your family receives.

-Many nannies watching this video will already know the ins and outs of all of these issues, however many nannies newer to the industry may not.
+Many experienced nannies will already know the ins and outs of all of these issues, however many nannies newer to the industry may not.

-Today, we will discuss fair pay and why it’s important.
+Below, we discuss fair pay and why it’s important.

 Nanny pay is a hot topic currently and it can vary greatly from region to region around the United States.

-Fair pay can mean different things to different people, and it can have a lot to do with factors such as a region, which I just touched upon, cost of living, inflation, supply and demand, the nanny’s experience level, the nanny’s education level, the job duties expected of the nanny, and the number of children being cared for.
+Fair pay can mean different things to different people, and it can have a lot to do with factors such as a region, cost of living, inflation, supply and demand, the nanny’s experience level, the nanny’s education level, the job duties expected of the nanny, and the number of children being cared for.

 For families, fair pay can directly impact the quality of nanny care you receive, because if you aren’t offering commensurate pay with the level of experience, job duties, number of children being cared for, etc., you likely are not going to find the quality candidates that you desire.